Once Cursed, Twice Shy

 There was no sign of the woman.

-My whole body went cold and began to shake.
+My whole body went cold as I realized what happened, and I began to shake.
 “I didn’t mean it.”

 “What didn’t you intend?”
 Conroy asked, his voice muffled by the fluffball covering him.